 First, we explain the various terms you may see when looking at a water purifier’s product description.

 NGT suggests that if the water supply at your place has a TDS of less than 500 ppm, you generally don’t have to use an RO water purifier.
 But, you have to first analyse the water quality to understand if your water has any harmful TDS like nitrates, sulphates and fluorides.
-If any of these are in excess of 45 ppm each, then, you need to invest in an RO water purifier, no matter the TDS.
+If any of these are in excess of 45 ppm each or if fluorides exceed 1 ppm, then, you need to invest in an RO water purifier, no matter the TDS.

 Unfortunately, nitrate and sulphate levels are higher than 45 mg/L in many districts in states like Andhra Pradesh, Bihar, Delhi, Haryana, Himachal Pradesh, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Orissa, Punjab, Tamil Nadu, Rajasthan, West Bengal, and Uttar Pradesh.
-You could take a look at this resource from Central Ground Water Board to understand how the water supply in your district fares.
+You could take a look at this resource from Central Ground Water Board to understand the quality of the water supply in your district.

 It refers to Reverse Osmosis, which is the only domestically available technology to eliminate TDS from water.
 No other membranes are capable of removing the dissolved solids in water.